Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: The enhanced algorithm

 Having formulated all necessary assumptions, we are finally in the position to formulate the main result of the paper.

-\begin{theorem} Let Assumptions 1-4 hold for the problem (\ref{probl}) in a network on $n$ nodes and $m$ arcs, $m_N$ among them having nonlinear cost functions.
-Let $\rho_T(n,m)$ and $\rho_E(n,m)$ denote the running time of the subroutines defined in Assumptions~\ref{assump:trial} and \ref{assump:error}, and let $\rho_S(n,m)$ be the running time needed for a single shortest path computation.
+\begin{theorem} Assume Oracles 1-3 are provided and (\ref{assump:lin-nonlin-igazi}) holds for the problem (\ref{probl}) in a network on $n$ nodes and $m$ arcs, $m_N$ among them having nonlinear cost functions.
+Let $\rho_T(n,m)$ and $\rho_E(n,m)$ denote the running time of Oracle~\ref{assump:trial} and Oracle~\ref{assump:error}, and let $\rho_S(n,m)$ be the running time needed for a single shortest path computation for nonnegative arc lengths.
 Then an exact optimal solution can be found in $O((n+m_N)(\rho_T(n,m)+\rho_E(n,m))+(n+m_N)^2\rho_S(n,m) \log m)$ time.

 This gives an $O(m^4\log m)$ algorithm for quadratic convex objectives.
 For Fisher markets, we obtain $O(n^4+n^2(m+n\log n)\log n)$ running time for linear and $O(mn^3+m^2(m+n\log n)\log m)$ for spending constraint utilities. \end{theorem}